Samiotuscano23/Samio-Yoga/README.md

-# AsanaAi - Yoga Pose Detection And Correction System using Machile Learning
+#   Fitvision - Yoga Pose Detection And Correction System using Machile Learning

 In today's fast-paced world, maintaining a healthy lifestyle can often feel like a daunting task.
 AsanaAi, a groundbreaking web-based application, aims to simplify